aiven/devportal/docs/tools/terraform.rst

         `Aiven Provider documentation <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_

+        Details on the data sources and resources supported by the Aiven Provider.

     .. grid-item-card::
         :shadow: md
         :margin: 2 2 0 0

         `Aiven Terraform Cookbook <https://aiven.io/developer/terraform>`_

+        Sample code for different use cases available on the Aiven Developer Center.

 Get involved
 -------------
-To report issues, give feedback, or to contribute to the tool, join us on the `GitHub repository <https://github.com/aiven/terraform-provider-aiven>`_.
+To report issues, give feedback, or to contribute to the tool join us on the `GitHub repository <https://github.com/aiven/terraform-provider-aiven>`_.